This post contains affiliate links.

-I have seen a few of these lateral approach hip replacement patients as well but have not yet come to a conclusion about what I think about these approaches.
+I have seen a few of these lateral approach hip replacement patients as well, but I have not yet come to a conclusion about what I think about these approaches.

 Point of Interest:

-Both the posterior approach and anterior approach total hip replacement have been around for more than 40 years.
-The posterior approach is an easier technique to master and became the surgical approach of choice for the majority of surgeons.
+Both the posterior approach and the anterior approach to total hip replacement have been around for many years.
+The posterior approach is an older and easier technique to master and has become the surgical approach of choice for the majority of surgeons.

-The shift to the anterior approach has been somewhat stymied because of the number of surgeons that have been performing total hip replacement for the past 15 years of their careers and do not wish to experience the long learning curve to the anterior approach, especially when they have the posterior approach down and are satisfied with that approach.
+The shift to the anterior approach has been somewhat stymied because of the number of surgeons who have been performing posterior approach total hip replacement for the past 15 years of their careers and do not wish to experience the long learning curve to learn the anterior approach, especially when they have the posterior approach down and are satisfied with that approach.

 Another reason for the delay in surgeons moving to the anterior approach, in my opinion, is the cost to the hospital for the special operating table surgeons need.

-Personally, I would choose a surgeon and hospital that does the anterior approach for hip replacement.
+Personally, I would choose a surgeon and hospital that do the anterior approach for hip replacement.

-Most surgeons today use some sort of robotic assistance to plan and perform the total hip replacement.
+Most surgeons today use some sort of robotic assistance to plan and perform a total hip replacement.

 The first step in the robotic assist is the software input of the imaging for the joint that is going to be replaced.
 This software sets the metrics for the surgery, then during surgery helps guide the surgeon’s work by monitoring how closely the surgeon is to the surgical plan and provides the physician with feedback.

-The robotic arm provides positional information to the surgeon but never controls the robotic arm, the surgeon is always 100% in control.
+The robotic arm provides positional information to the surgeon but never controls the robotic arm; the surgeon is always 100% in control.
 Only the surgeon can determine if the surgical plan needs alteration once the joint is exposed to their eyesight.
-The surgeon has the ability to alter the surgical plan at any point during the surgical procedure as they deem necessary.
+The surgeon can alter the surgical plan at any point during the surgical procedure as they deem necessary.

-The surgeon that sends me the bulk of my home physical therapy patients after joint replacement uses the Mako robotic-arm-assisted technology.
+The surgeon who sends me the bulk of my home physical therapy patients after joint replacement uses the Mako robotic-arm-assisted technology.

-How will the surgeon close the surgical site?
+How will the surgeon close the total hip replacement surgical site?